blinksh/docs/src/pages/index.md

 3. To adjust size of current terminal, pinch the screen 👌.
 4. To start selection mode, Tap and drag 👆🔘🔼.

-   You can drag selections to other apps!

-   Or from other apps into Blink, it is pasted where the Blink cursor is located.
+   You can drag selections to other apps, or from other apps into Blink.
+It will be pasted where the cursor is located.

 5. To show the Context bar, tap the iOS Home Bar twice or press `CMD ⌘` twice.
 ![img](./basics/navigation/navigating-blink-shell-contextual-bar.jpg)